How are cancers in young adults treated?

 Young adults have some advantages when it comes to surgery in that they usually have fewer health problems than older adults, and there are fewer concerns about anesthesia than there are with children.
 (Anesthesia is the use of drugs or gases to put you into a deep sleep and not feel pain.)

-For more information, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+For more information, see our document A Guide to Cancer Surgery .

 Radiation therapy is the use of high-energy rays (such as x-rays) or particles to kill cancer cells.
 Young adults are less likely to have major side effects from radiation than children because their bodies are no longer growing as quickly.
 But many parts of the body can still be affected by radiation.
 Radiation can cause some late or long-term side effects, which are discussed in the section “Late and long-term effects of cancer treatment in young adults.”